akaalias/getstreamline/README.md

 But there is NO EASY WAY to link to a note in Obsidian without losing the peace and quiet that I cherish.

-So, none of my heart-felt writings will be part of Obsidian because they’re stuck on paper???
+So, none of my heart-felt writings will be ever part of Obsidian because they’re stuck on paper???

 Fuck.